Projective simulation with generalization: Introduction

-In this paper we introduce a notion of generalization into the recently developed model of projective simulation (PS) \cite{briegel2012projective}.
+In this work we contribute to the development of the recently introduced model of projective simulation (PS)~\cite{briegel2012projective}, by exhibiting an approach for generalization within the PS framework.
 PS is a physical approach to artificial intelligence which is based on stochastic processing of experience.
 It uses a particular type of memory, denoted as \emph{episodic \& compositional memory} (ECM), which is structured as a directed, weighted network of \emph{clips}, where each clip represents a remembered percept, action, or sequences thereof.
 Once a percept is observed, the network is activated, invoking a random walk between the clips, until an action clip is hit and couples out as a real action of the agent.

+The generalization process within PS is achieved in this work by, roughly speaking, the generation of abstracted clips, which represent commonalities between percepts, or more precisely, subsets of the percept space.
+These, in turn, influence behavior in new situations based on similar previous experiences.
+The method we introduce is a step toward more advanced approaches to generalization within PS and is suitable for medium-scale task environments.
+In more complicated environments, the large number of possible abstractions may harm the performance of the agent.
+We address the question how this could be combated in the discussion section.